-Note: If you cannot locate the "Super.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS image into a USB flash device and rename it "Super.ROM".
+Note: If you cannot locate the "SUPER.ROM" file in your driver disk, visit our website at www.supermicro.com to download the correct BIOS image into a USB flash device and rename it "SUPER.ROM".

-2. Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system.
+- 2. While the system is turned off, insert the USB device that contains the new BIOS binary image (SUPER.ROM). - 3.
+Power on the system.